AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 **Willpower (WIL):** Represents mental focus, toughness, and endurance.

 These represent both a character’s prowess and current status.
-If STR ever drops below a d4 that character is at risk of death.
+If STR ever drops below a d4 the character is at risk of death.
 If DEX drops below d4 the character is at risk of paralysis.
 If WIL drops below a d4 the character is at risk of catatonia.
 ## Grit
 Grit is a character’s ability to avoid being harmed.
 It represents a combination of defensive capabilities, awareness, and luck.
 It is not a measure of health, and losing Grit does not indicate injury has occurred.
 ## Dice